JoshuaKGoldberg/console-fail-test/docs/Development.md

 2. Add a new file under [`src/environments`](../src/environments) that exports a function matching `TestEnvironmentGetter`:
    - If the environment isn't provided and doesn't seem to exist, return `undefined`
    - If the environment is provided or does seem to exist, return an object with hooks to be called by [`cft.ts`](../src/cft.ts)
-3. Add that getter to `testEnvironmentsByName` and `detectableTestEnvironmentGetters` in [`src/environments/selectTestEnvironment.ts`](../src/environments/selectTestEnvironment.ts)
+3. Add that getter to `testEnvironmentsByName` and `detectableTestEnvironmentSelectors` in [`src/environments/selectTestEnvironment.ts`](../src/environments/selectTestEnvironment.ts)

+The `TestFramework` object potentially returned by a test framework selector will be used by [`cft.ts`](../src/cft.ts) to hook into the test framework:

+- `afterEach`: Adds a callback to be called after each test.
+  - console-fail-test will provide a callback that reports on called console methods, such as by throwing an error
+- `beforeEach`: Adds a callback to be called before each test.
+  - console-fail-test will provide a callback that resets console spies

 See [`src/environments/jest.ts`](../src/environments/jest.ts) as an example.